TR94/Kiwi-cocktail-bar/README.md

 ### Images:
 The images are stored within the “assets’ folder of the site and have been sourced from Pexel.
 These have been carefully selected to match the branding values of the bar.

 The User’s first impressions of the site are predominately based on the home page image so it is important the right messages are portrayed.
-In this case, the image of the bartender creating a cocktail show sophistication, some show and dramatics along with a modern environment.
+In this case, the image of the bartender creating a cocktail portray sophistication, show and dramatics along with a modern environment.

 The rest of the imagery throughout the site has been selected to meet the original business objectives and branding.

 ### Icons:
 The “Kiwi” logo is an icon from Font Awesome.
-This is embedded into the html code using an <I> element which is copied directly from the Font Awesome website.
+This is embedded into the html code using an <i> element which is copied directly from the Font Awesome website.

-Other icons are used to add some visual flavour to the site and become useful to save space when viewed on smaller screens.
+Other icons are used to add some visual flavour to the site and an draw the eye to differents areas of the page.

 # Features

 ## Navigation and Logo
 The logo and text:
-- KIWI COCKTAIL BAR in the top left corner of the page show off the branding for the bar and link to the home page as is traditional website convention.
+- KIWI COCKTAIL BAR in the top left corner of the page show off the branding for the bar and links to the home page as is traditional website convention.
 - The navigation links to move around the site are located in the top right of the screen.
-These are Home, Menu, Sign-Up and Contact Us which link to their relevant sections of the site.
+These are Home, Menu, Gallery and Sign-Up which link to their relevant sections of the site.
-- The font chosen is stylish to in-keep with the branding of the bar and colours are contrasting to ensure easy reading.
+- The font chosen is stylish in-keeping with the branding of the bar and colours are contrasting to ensure easy reading.
 - The navigation links are consistent across the website which makes moving around the site easy and displays the information in a clear manner.
 They are also interactive with an underline showing which page the user is on and the text transforming to uppercase when hovered over.

 ![Navigation bar screen grab](/assets/readme_images/nav_bar.PNG)

-Issues to fix:
-Image “float” left so when re-sizing the pouring stays in the hero image - fixed with “no-repeat center left” Images stacked on top of each other - does each image need a container? <section> doesn’t seem enough to stack the images…?

 ## The Header
 - This section provides a clear overview of what the site is about and who it is for.
-- The header text is styled to continue the stylish / sophisticated theme which the blue colour showing the name of the bar KIWI COCKTAIL BAR and the text below in a contrasting
+- The header text is styled to continue the stylish / sophisticated theme, the blue colour showing the name of the bar KIWI COCKTAIL BAR and the text below in a contrasting manner.
 - The image has been carefully chosen to allow an effective display responsive to different screen sizes.

 ![Header screen grab](/assets/readme_images/Header_hero_image.PNG)

 ## The About Us Section
-- Aims to show off the vibe of the bar which will be a sophisticated and stylish environment.
+- Aims to show off the vibe of the bar, a sophisticated and stylish environment.
 - Information is included to explain what the bar is about and how the offerings work.
 It explains the classic menu which is always available as well as the guest cocktails which change regularly to keep customers interested.
 - The information displayed is easily readable with contrasting colours and a background image which complements the overall aesthetic of the site.